I have a course on CoCalc… now what?

 What happens when I finish the course/my degree?

-Once you have finished your course you will still be able to access the material of past courses.
-However, your internet access into your account will only be valid for the duration of your course.
+Once you have finished your course you will still be able to access the material of past courses in your student projects.
+However, any applied upgrades for your course project will only be valid for the duration of the course.

 What I am getting?

-The basic SMC accounts get a very limited memory size and no Internet access.
+The basic CoCalc projects get a limited memory size and no internet access.
 It is more than likely that you have been upgraded for your course, if you need to see what resources you have, go to the Settings tab of your course.

 Access your course content

-When you log into SMC you will se a panel as the one in the Figure below, click on the course you want to have access to.
+When you log into CoCalc you will se a panel as the one in the figure below, click on the course you want to have access to.